intel/zephyr.js/docs/pme.md

 `void writeVector(unsigned char[] pattern);`

-(Should only be used in KNN_MODE) Takes a pattern and uses the committed neurons in the network to classify the pattern.
+(Should only be used in KNN_MODE.)
+Takes a pattern and uses the committed neurons in the network to classify the pattern.

-The `pattern` is an array of pattern in bytes, up to 128 bytes in length.
+The `pattern` is an array of bytes, up to 128 bytes in length.

 ### PME.getCommittedCount